Formware B.V.

 This command will delete supports on selected parts.

+The platform closure tool can be used if you have a build platform geometry loaded and your platform has holes in it.
 The platform closure tool generates small caps of custom size to close the holes and mimimize the chance of supports not building because of build platform holes.

 If you don't have a geometry loaded for your build platform you can load one or generate one in the machine configuration under 'build platform file'.